Isaell-Kelson/API-NODE-TS/README.md

-## API Create with Fastify and Code Formatting and Standardization Prettier/ESLint
+## API Created with Fastify and Code Formatting and Standardization Prettier/ESLint